Investing

 How To Make Passive Income – 5 Easy Ways

-Although there is some overlap between activities that could be considered either passive income or side hustles, the two concepts are actually very different.
+While there’s some overlap between activities that qualify as either passive income or side hustles, these two concepts are fundamentally different.

 passive income